-Ok.
+I’m bringing this traditional southern cornbread dressing back to the top of the blog because every table should have this dish on Thanksgiving.
 My absolute favorite thing about Thanksgiving, well besides being with my family, is the cornbread dressing.
-Yep, definitely the cornbread dressing.
-The holidays would not be the same without some of my momma’s homemade cornbread dressing.
+Yep, definitely the dressing.
+The holidays would not be the same without some of my momma’s homemade dressing.

 This one is my go-to recipe though.
 It’s easy to make and you really can’t mess it up as long as you don’t go crazy with the poultry seasoning.
 I could eat this for days.
 And I have!